aliok/henryvision/README.md

 # HenryVision

-A demo with Red Hat Mobile Application Platform, Google Cloud Vision API.
+A demo with Red Hat Mobile Application Platform and Google Cloud Vision API.
 You take a photo and the mobile application tells you what it is.

 Here is a short demo: